LukasZahradnik/PyNeuraLogic/README.md

 ## About

-PyNeuraLogic, allows users to encodemachine learning problems via parameterized, rule-based constructs.
-Said constructs are based on a custom declarative language that follows a logicprogramming paradigm
+PyNeuraLogic allows users to encode machine learning problems via parameterized, rule-based constructs.
+Said constructs are based on a custom declarative language that follows a logic programming paradigm.

 ## Getting started

 ### Supported backends
-PyNeuraLogic currenty supports following backends (to some extent), which have to be installed separately:
+PyNeuraLogic currently supports following backends (to some extent), which have to be installed separately:
 - [DyNet](https://github.com/clab/dynet)
 - Java
 - [PyTorch Geometric](https://github.com/rusty1s/pytorch_geometric)

 ### Prerequisites

-To use PyNeuraLogic, you need to have installed the following prerequisites.
+To use PyNeuraLogic, you need to install the following prerequisites:

 ```
 Python >= 3.7